jsmolka/egg-player/readme.md

   - need to use the [windows api](https://forum.qt.io/topic/69867/temporary-white-border-on-resizing-qt-quick-application-window-on-windows-desktop/2)
   - remove background color from css
 - move config scale functions into this util
+- move shortcut register functions into this util

 ### Bass integration
 - create a bass wrapper and use it in the player